This is a post sponsored by Blueprint Social and Disney. All opinions are my own

 I wanted the pots to be typical pots, dull bottom, and a glossy painted brown top!
 So I hand painted the top section (the rim and lid too) with edible dark brown paint!
 I hand painted it to get those stroked lines (rather than air brush it)

 Then I rolled out some bright yellow fondant, and cut it to fit the top of the pots, included some intentional dripping.
 For the lidded pots i added some intentional drips off the rims.
 I stretched it out a bit over the rim to thin it, but left it thick again on the other side.

 Finally I used my edible pen in black and hand wrote “hunny” onto each pot (with the backwards N of course).
 Then came the modeling… The bigger kids were being great little models for me, but the second we gave Baby Boy his pot he dug right in!
 HA!

 So I told the other kids they could dig in too!
 The painted pots left the kids mouth dark brown!
 Princess said “I’m wearing lipstick mom!”.
 She loves fondant so she was in HEAVEN, I don’t think she even ate a single bite of cake!

 Oh I love my beautiful kids!
 They make me laugh and bring so much joy into my life.
-Seriously, how could you be upset with these faces, like EVER!!! (okay, they still get in trouble, loads of it, but they know how to get out of it too)Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+Seriously, how could you be upset with these faces, like EVER!!! (okay, they still get in trouble, loads of it, but they know how to get out of it too)Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!